 Cafe food reaches a new level with beautifully plated eats that are so delicious, wholesome and Insta-worthy that you’ll be coming back for more.
-Think smoothie bowls, pastries, and delicious breakfasts including plenty of vegan and vegetarian options, are all prepared from scratch.
+Think smoothie bowls, pastries, delicious breakfasts and light meals including plenty of vegan and vegetarian options, all prepared from scratch by a classically trained chef.
 The kitchen utilises fresh, organic and certified ethical and free-range local and imported ingredients with a focus on flavour and quality.
 Read more about Ground Art Caffe.

 Hours: Weekdays: 7am–5pm; Saturday: 7am–2pm.
 Sunday: Coming soon.